UniKlo/PaintBot/README.md

 <img src="https://imgur.com/fasSOo4.jpg" width="700">

 ## Overview
 Paintbot is a machine that paints upright surfaces.
-It's designed to extend to arbitrary lengths to accommodate walls of any size, indoors and outdoors alike.
+It's a prototype that can paint indoor walls.
+The goal of this prototype is to extend it to paint or draw on walls of any size, indoors and outdoors alike.
 This document is a wiki for the robot's mechanics, electronics and code.

 [Blog documentation (Notion.so)](https://www.notion.so/Paint-Bot-9628c4905eeb4714969bc28a3e177a94)